MEDITATION IS THE ACT OF COMING TO REST BY DISENGAGING FROM PHYSICAL AND MENTAL ACTIVITIES WHILE REMAINING IN A WAKEFUL STATE OF AWARENESS.

 With regular practice, meditation provides the master key to our well-being — unlocking our true potential and enabling us to meet the world with renewed energy, authenticity, wisdom, creativity, compassion and equanimity.
 The remarkable benefits of meditation include an expanded sense of awareness, clarity of thought, lasting peace and happiness, as well as an understanding of our innate ability to resolve the challenges of everyday life.

-Scientific evidence about the physiological, mental and emotional benefits of meditation speaks for itself.
-Although it originated in the East for spiritual purposes, in the West it was initially limited to the clinical treatment of anxiety and stress.
+Although meditation originated in the East for spiritual purposes, in the West it was initially limited to the clinical treatment of anxiety and stress.
 Meditation is now applied to the fields of neuroplasticity, emotional intelligence, elite sports performance and leadership training.

 Research into various meditation techniques has shown how sustained practice develops self-awareness, resilience, social intuition, sensitivity and attention-control; speeds up the brain’s capacity for sensory processing, strengthens memory and improves the executive functions of the brain.